- As low as $263/Night

 About the Area

 Located in Myrtle Beach, this vacation home is near theme parks and on a lake.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
-Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with hiking/biking trails and cycling.
+Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with cycling and hiking/biking trails.

 Special Instructions